 High risk warning has been triggered as shown by red areas on map below -11th September 2023.
 Infected crops are at high risk as this disease develops quickly.

 Leaf spores can develop from 5-21 days after infection.
 This depends on amount of inoculum and of course temperature and how wet the leaves have been.
 Spots typically appear on lower, older leaves first.
 Drought senesced or virus-infected leaves may also show symptoms quicker than healthy actively growing leaves.

 BBRO will monitor levels of risk daily and where clear risk is identified growers will be contacted directly by text.
 However, we encourage all growers to be vigilant in their own areas as pockets of rain will add to the humidity pressures.

 The numbers shown on the map below indicates the level of risk to the crop of cercospora developing.
 When an area is deemed at risk the square will turn red, and should act as a prompt for you to check your crop for signs of cercospora.
-The map below covers a 10 day period and is only an indication of environmental conditions relating to increased disease pressure.
+The map below is only an indication of environmental conditions relating to increased disease pressure, it is not an indication of disease presence.
 Only spray if cercospora is found.

 For more info on the risk of cercospora and how/why BBRO are undertaking this work, please watch this video and read the FAQs below.